ts1/flipbook-vue/README.md

 Array of image URLs.
 Required.
 All images should have the same aspect ratio.

-If the first element is `null`, the next element is displayed as the cover page.
+If the first element is `null`, the next element is displayed alone (as the cover page).

 All other props are optional.